Montague Little League: Questions you may have

 My child lost his hat.
 Is there a way that I can get a replacement?

-Due to the Expense We generally buy the exact amount of hats needed for the kids and coaches.
-However, your head coach may have extras.
-If not, we can give you the vendor information so you may purchase an extra hat if you wish.
-We recommend you write your childs name inside the hat as soon as possible.
+Due to the Expense We generally buy a few extra amount of hats needed for the kids and coaches.
+However, your head coach may or may not have extras that you may purchase If not, we can give you the vendor information so you may purchase an extra hat if you wish (Note special orders are expensive) We recommend you write your childs name inside the hat as soon as possible.

 My child has a health issue that I would like keep confidential.
 To whom should I speak and how do I know the medical information will be held confidential?
 Can anyone see the medical release forms?